Alex Jones ordered to sell off his personal assets to pay Sandy Hook families

 The judge is still considering whether Jones’ media company, Free Speech Systems, should also be converted to a Chapter 7 liquidation.
 The families who sued Jones are divided on whether that is the best path forward.
 But one way or another, the company that produces Jones’ Infowars show will also be sold — and either shut down or reimagined by a new buyer — with proceeds going to pay the families.

-A written order is expected later today, and a trustee could take over control of Jones’ personal estate within hours.
+A trustee was appointed Friday afternoon to take over control of Jones’ personal estate.
 Liquidation means Jones' personal belongings — from his gun collection to his jewelry — will be auctioned to the highest bidder in something of a fire sale.
 He could even lose access to his account on X, where he currently has 2.3 million followers.
 However, Texas law allows him to keep his home, which is worth more than $2 million.

 The families declined to comment ahead of the court hearing, but one of their attorneys, Avi Moshenberg, said Jones' personal liquidation would be "a victory in the sense that [Jones] is going to pay a heavy price" for what he did, adding, "It will be a big step toward dismantling [Jones'] ability to inflict any more harm on the families."